abgarberpaul/StockMarket-VBA/README.md

   ANSWER:
   1. I created TEST to test writing and updating files on github.
-  2. I created CHALLENGE to begin solving the original problem and then the bonus.
+  2. I created CHALLENGE to solve the original problem and then the bonus.
 My logic is included as the comments inside the code.
   3. I uploaded images of the final code as applied to the full data set.
+(PNG files on this repository)

 *Code for this project was written before we linked Github to our local, so code was written directly into github (as opposed to being uploaded).